ISO9001 Certified: What It Means for Your Organization

 Small organizations: 3–6 months

-Mid-sized operations: 6–9 months
+Mid-sized organizations: 6–9 months

-Multi-site or complex operations: 9–12 months
+Multi-site operations: 9–12 months

 Certification body audit fees

-Annual surveillance audits
+Annual surveillance audits required to maintain certification

-Audit fees depend on:
+Audit fees depend on several factors:

 Number of employees